Filters - filter design and filtering

 DSP.filtFunction

-Apply filter described by vectors a and b to vector x, with an optional initial filter state vector si (defaults to zeros).
+Apply filter described by vectors a and b to vector x.

 source

 Apply filter or filter coefficients f along the first dimension of array x.
-If f is a filter coefficient object, si is an optional array representing the initial filter state (defaults to zeros).
 If f is a PolynomialRatio, Biquad, or SecondOrderSections, filtering is implemented directly.
 If f is a ZeroPoleGain object, it is first converted to a SecondOrderSections object.
 If f is a Vector, it is interpreted as an FIR filter, and a naïve or FFT-based algorithm is selected based on the data and filter length.

 source